Gentle exfoliating cream polishes skin and refines skin texture.

 My skin is very dry, many exfoliants & peels leave my skin dehydrated with flaky patches, and skin feeling very tight.
 This product, however, along with intense serum therapy has produced the best surface I have ever had.

 It says a 7-day scrub, I use it every night as a part of my cleansing routine, and as a small amount is only required, a tube last a fair while.
 My face is then ready to receive retinol and serums with my skin looking perfect the next morning.
+I would definitely recommend this product.

 The media are continually telling us that our summers are getting hotter, and lasting a lot longer.
 So, if we believe what the weather experts are saying, we can expect it to carry on getting hotter and hotter each year, this is why ‘Sun Care For The Face’ is so important.